Sass and Salt » Seasonal Baking » Cast Iron Peach Cobbler

-This easy cast iron peach cobbler is everything a summer dessert should be: juicy, warm, buttery, and topped with golden biscuit goodness.
-It’s the kind of rustic, crowd-pleasing treat you can throw together in one pan with pantry staples and ripe peaches.
+This easy cast iron peach cobbler is everything a summer dessert should be: juicy, warm, and buttery, with a golden biscuit topping that crackles when you spoon into it.
+You make the whole thing in one skillet with pantry staples and ripe peaches, and it goes straight from the oven to the table.

 looking down at peach cobbler in a cast iron pan with two plates with servings of the cobbler and ice cream along with a pile of spoons.